robinmoisson/staticrypt/README.md

 ### Examples

+> If you're viewing your file over HTTPS or localhost, you can add the `--engine webcrypto` flag to use the WebCrypto engine, which is more secure here.
+Otherwise the CryptoJS engine will be used.
+>
-> These will create a `.staticrypt.json` file in the current directory, see the FAQ as to why.
+> These examples will create a `.staticrypt.json` file in the current directory, see the FAQ as to why.
 You can prevent it by setting the `--config` flag to "false".

 **Encrypt a file:** Encrypt `test.html` and create a `test_encrypted.html` file (add `-o my_encrypted_file.html` to change the name of the output file):